International Congress of Mathematicians: History

+13 from the Russian Empire and 7 from the US.
+Only four were women: Iginia Massarini, Vera Schiff, Charlotte Scott, and Charlotte Wedell.

 During the 1900 congress in Paris, France, David Hilbert announced his famous list of 23 unsolved mathematical problems, now termed Hilbert's problems.
 Moritz Cantor and Vito Volterra gave the two plenary lectures at the start of the congress.

-At the 1904 ICM Gyula Kőnig delivered a lecture where he claimed that Cantor's famous continuum hypothesis was false.
+At the 1904 ICM Gyula Kőnig delivered a lecture where he claimed that Georg Cantor's famous continuum hypothesis was false.
 An error in Kőnig's proof was discovered by Ernst Zermelo soon thereafter.
 Kőnig's announcement at the congress caused considerable uproar, and Klein had to personally explain to the Grand Duke of Baden (who was a financial sponsor of the congress) what could cause such an unrest among mathematicians.

 During the 1912 congress in Cambridge, England, Edmund Landau listed four basic problems about prime numbers, now called Landau's problems.
 The 1924 congress in Toronto was organized by John Charles Fields, initiator of the Fields Medal; it included a roundtrip railway excursion to Vancouver and ferry to Victoria.
 The first two Fields Medals were awarded at the 1936 ICM in Oslo.

 In the aftermath of World War I, at the insistence of the Allied Powers, the 1920 ICM in Strasbourg and the 1924 ICM in Toronto excluded mathematicians from the countries formerly part of the Central Powers.
 This resulted in a still unresolved controversy as to whether to count the Strasbourg and Toronto congresses as true ICMs.
 At the opening of the 1932 ICM in Zürich, Hermann Weyl said: "We attend here to an extraordinary improbable event.
 For the number of n, corresponding to the just opened International Congress of Mathematicians, we have the inequality 7 ≤ n ≤ 9; unfortunately our axiomatic foundations are not sufficient to give a more precise statement”.
 As a consequence of this controversy, from the 1932 Zürich congress onward, the ICMs are not numbered.